bitcoindevkit/bitcoindevkit.org/content/repl/compiler.md

 ## Usage

 In this case the interface is very simple: it accepts two arguments called "POLICY" and "TYPE", in this order.
 The first one, as the name implies, sets the spending policy to compile.
-The latter defines the type of address that should be used to incapsulate the produced script, like a P2SH, P2WSH, etc.
+The latter defines the type of address that should be used to encapsulate the produced script, like a P2SH, P2WSH, etc.

 Optionally, the `--parsed_policy` flag can be enabled and it will make the compiler print the JSON "human-readable" version of the spending policy, as described in the [`policies subcommand`](/repl/interface/#policies) of the CLI.